pkhuong/pkhuong.github.io/source/_posts/2017-09-24-rendezvous-hashing-my-baseline-consistent-distribution-method.markdown

 There are obvious micro-optimisations here (for example, computing the inverse of the score lets us precompute the reciprocal of each destination's weight), but that's all details.
-The salient part to me is that space and time is still linear in the number of nodes, regardless of the weights; consistent hashing instead needs space pseudolinear(!) in the weights, and is thus a bit slower than its
+The salient part to me is that space and time are still linear in the number of nodes, regardless of the weights; consistent hashing instead needs space pseudolinear(!) in the weights, and is thus a bit slower than its
 \\(\mathcal{O}(\log n)\\) runtime would have us believe.